This articles covers two points that, although are listed in the documentation on Binance, might not be clear for common users like me.

 Price Drop In Crypto

 Once you have converted your money let’s say USD to BTC.
 Your money and savings will be in BTC.
 This means that if BTC’s price drops, although your savings will be increasing, you might make a loss when you convert it back to USD (don’t forget withdrawal fees 15 USD SWIFT for me).
 This is why I try to use BUSD as much as possible.
-My personal opinion is that BUSD is the safest token to hold because BUSD tokens and underlying U.S. dollars are controlled on a monthly basis by Paxos.
-I will probably write another article on this topic if this article gets enough traction.

 The lesson here is to always carefully read all information and understanding the products that you are investing your hard earned money in.
 There is rarely a free lunch.